EthanHosier/Distributed-Crawler-RAG-Pipeline/README.md

-## Distributed Web Crawler & Rag Pipeline
+## Distributed Web Crawler & RAG Pipeline

 Here is the code for my distributed web crawler rag pipeline.
 It features a worker framework I've designed to be easily extendable to cater to **any** task involving worker nodes which communicate via queues.